Glenn Quagmire: Role in the show

 Quagmire is a bachelor who works as a commercial airline pilot.
 He lives on Spooner Street where he is a neighbor and best friend of Peter Griffin, Cleveland Brown, and Joe Swanson.
 He has had two spouses: Joan, a maid for the Griffins who died; and Charmise, a prostitute whom he divorced.
-The former episode, "I Take Thee Quagmire", was acknowledged by MacFarlane as the first to have a plot revolving around Quagmire.
+The episode, "I Take Thee Quagmire", was acknowledged by MacFarlane as the first to have a plot revolving around Quagmire.

 During his time in Korea in service in Busan, he had a brief career as a soap opera star by the name of "American Johnny" and was lovers with his co-star, Sujin.
 Although presumably the breakout character of the series, Quagmire is incapable of speaking Korean: claiming he was instructed to "sound out the words phonetically" and was unaware of what he was saying whilst filming.
 Quagmire and Sujin would reconnect during his brief travel there with Peter, Joe, and Cleveland.
 At an unknown point in time, Quagmire learned to speak French during layovers in Montreal: claiming he is loved in France.
 Quagmire briefly dated Cheryl Tiegs in the early 1980s, but she dumped him because of his constant jealousy and his sex addiction.
 Cheryl, whom Quagmire considers his long-lost one true love, would again appear twice in Quagmire's life, both times due to Brian Griffin's meddling: the first one, when Brian invited him to dinner under the pretense he was going to dinner with her; the second one, when Brian dated her just to torment him (Quagmire retaliates by dating Brian's ex-girlfriend Jillian).
 Quagmire despises Brian and vice versa, leading to a feud that spans several episodes.